 A random misfire usually means the air/fuel mixture is running lean.

-Something else to keep in mind about OBD II fault codes is that some codes are false codes.
+Something else to keep in mind about OBD2 fault codes is that some codes are false codes.

 GM has had problems with certain 3.8L engines setting P1406 codes, which indicates a fault in the EGR valve.

 Replacing the EGR valve doesn't fix the problem because the OBD II system is overly sensitive to how quickly the EGR valve opens when it is commanded to do so by the PCM.

 The cure here is not to replace the EGR valve but to "flash reprogram" the computer so it is less sensitive to this condition.
 Referring to vehicle manufacturer technical service bulletins (TSBs) can save a lot of time and frustration for these kinds of problems.